 - Any potential conflicts of interest for the sponsor.

-A private commercial real estate investment is inherently risky and the risk factor section is dedicated to summarizing the risks in the investment.
-Typically, they include, but aren’t limited to:
+A private commercial real estate investment is inherently risky and the risk factor section in a PPM is dedicated to summarizing the risks in the investment.
+Typically, the risks include, but aren’t limited to:

 - Market risk that rental rates and/or cap rates may change, impacting the value of the property.